FredericDlugi/platinum-renegade-wiki/docs/trainer_changes/route_220.md

 # Route 220

+!!! note
+    There are wild Pokémon on this route.
+You can find out more [here](/wild_pokemon/route_220/).

 Trainer                    | Pokémons
 ---                        | ---
 Swimmer Jessica            | ![][117]  [Seadra] Lv.
 43  ![][370]  [Luvdisc] Lv.
 43  ![][119]  [Seaking] Lv.
 43